RegilKentA/KONTAK-Application/README.md

 - Choose an emergency category (Police, Fire, Medical, etc.).
 - Tap the **Call button** to instantly connect with the nearest station.
 - Browse **first aid tips** for self-help while waiting for responders.

+## 📖 Manual
+For detailed instructions on how to use the application, please refer to the [User Manual](assets/KONTAKUserManual.pdf).

 ## 👥 Contributors
 - [Regil Kent C. Antonio] – Developer